How to get rid of love handles

 To win the war against wobbles, it’s important to go back to basics.
 Eat meals high in protein, which helps preserve lean muscle mass, and omega-3 fatty acids.
 These turn on fat-burning enzymes in your cells and help regulate the appetite hormone leptin, which keeps you feeling satiated.
 Finally, spice up your meals for the ultimate metabolism kick.
 Chilli and paprika both contain a compound called capsaicin that helps speed up weight loss, while cinnamon helps regulate blood sugar levels and reduce cravings.

 Fight fat: Government guidelines say we should consume 24g of fibre daily, so fill your plate with a variety of colourful fruit, veg and wholegrains to ensure you reach your quota.
 Boost your omega-3 intake with nuts and fish such as sardines, salmon and mackerel, and add chilli, paprika and cinnamon to soups, stews and curries.
-Our seven-day diet (pages 74-75) shows you how.

 Sleep easy, stay slim